sevmorris/macback-m1/README.md

 <details>
   <summary>syncup</summary>

 I maintain two copies of `.aliases` and `Brewfile`.
-Sync both versions & push to Github.
-These are the two files I modify most often.
+This syncs both versions & pushes to Github.

   </details>